People's Republic of China / China travel advisories

 https://www.chongqing.cn.emb-japan.go.jp/files/000231047.pdf

-3. Contact details during the closure period If you are involved in an incident or accident during the Qingming Festival, please contact the following number.
-We will respond to emergencies even on closed days and during closing hours.
+3. Contact details during the closing days If you are involved in an incident or accident during the Labor Day period, please contact the following number.
+We will respond to emergencies even on closing days and during closing hours.

 In addition, if you lose your passport during this period, various procedures within China may not be able to proceed and may take longer than usual.
-Please take great care in managing your passport.
+Please take great care to manage your passport.

 If your passport is lost or stolen, please check our website (link below) and contact us by phone.